Renno Amish: Belief and practice

 The Renno Amish have a more relaxed attitude concerning dress and home decoration than other Old Order Amish of the region.
 Homes are painted white and barns are typically red as in many Amish groups.
 Half-length curtains and screens are commonly found in homes and indoor plumbing is allowed.
 Their Ordnung allows men to wear only one suspender, while women wear black bonnets.
 Because their buggies have black tops they are called "black toppers".
 There are also Amish with white (Nebraska Amish) and yellow (Byler Amish) tops in the Big Valley.

 Settlements and congregations

-In 1900 the Beachy Amish—i.e., the Renno Amish—had 3 districts with 250 members, in 1956 they had 3 districts with 205 members.
+In 1900 the Peache y Amish—i.e., the Renno Amish—had 3 districts with 250 members, in 1956 they had 3 districts with 205 members.
 As of 2000, the Renno Amish had about a dozen church districts primarily in Pennsylvania.
 Around 2011 they had 19 congregations in four settlements in two states.